 Yale Alumnus George Douglas Miller Bequeaths Deer Island To Skull and Bones Upon Death, Decades After Secret Society Established Deer Island Club Association There In 1908

-George Douglas Miller had been going to Deer Island since his father, Judge Samuel Miller of Albany, purchased the island from John K. Thompson for the sum of $10 back in 1858.
+George Douglas Miller had been going to Deer Island since his father, Judge Samuel Miller of Albany, purchased the island from John K. Thompson for $10 back in 1858.
 The younger Miller, an 1870 Yale alumnus and member of the Skull and Bones secret society, retired as a millionaire, having been a lawyer and dealings in real estate.

 The Order of the Skull and Bones dates back to its creation in 1832.
 It was co-founded by William Huntington Russell, Frederick Ellsworth Mather, Phineas Timothy Miller, George Ingersoll Wood, and Alphonso Taft, father of President William Howard Taft, one of many notable and key figures of American politics, military, and business to belong to the society, including Frederick Wallace Smith, who founded FedEx.
 A complete and exhaustive list of members by decade can be found here.